csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 ;example by joachim heintz
 ~~~

-This is how the signal looks at start and end of the *SineToNoise* process:
+This is what the signal looks like at the start and the end of the *SineToNoise* process:

 ![Sine to noise](../resources/images/01-b-sinetonoise.png)

-And this is how the signal looks at start and end of the *NoiseToSine* process:
+And this is what the signal looks like at the start and the end of the *NoiseToSine* process:

 ![Noise to sine](../resources/images/01-b-noisetosine.png)

 Only when a sound is periodic, we perceive a pitch.
-But the human ear is very sensitive, and it is quite fascinating to observe how few periodicity is needed to sense some pitch.
+But the human ear is very sensitive, and it is quite fascinating to observe how little periodicity is needed to sense some pitch.

 ### Upper and Lower Limits of Hearing